-A New Zealand Certificate in Carpentry or other building qualification may be useful.
-The Building and Construction Industry Training Organisation (BCITO) oversees carpentry apprenticeships.
+A New Zealand Certificate in Carpentry (Level 4) or other building qualification may be useful.

-- Building and Construction Industry Training Organisation website - find out about training as a carpenter
+- Building and Construction Industry Training Organisation (BCITO) website - information about the New Zealand Certificate in Carpentry (Level 4)

 For Year 11 to 13 learners, trades academies and the STAR and Gateway programmes are good ways to gain relevant experience and skills.